Skip to content

 “I was able to settle in a little bit, calm down,” Edgecombe said. “… But I was out there having fun. … If I’ve got to play wild for us to win, I’ll play wild.”

-Nurse said Edgecombe went “a little off-script” on a night the former third overall draft pick went 7 of 16 from the floor and committed four turnovers.
-All-Star point guard Tyrese Maxey had to direct Edgecombe from the floor, at times.
+Nurse said Edgecombe went “a little off-script” on a night when the 2025 third overall draft pick went 7 of 16 from the floor and committed four turnovers.
+All-Star point guard Tyrese Maxey had to direct Edgecombe from the floor at times.
 And when veteran teammate Andre Drummond noticed Edgecombe’s “tough patch,” he encouraged Edgecombe from the bench to “do the little things, and the rest of the game will come to you.”

 So Edgecombe still corralled rebounds against the physical Magic, proof that he paid attention to that detail during Tuesday’s film session.
-He also contributed stout perimeter defense, declaring “I ain’t scared” even when going up against bigger-framed scorers such as Desmond Bane and Paolo Banchero.
+He also contributed stout perimeter defense, declaring, “I ain’t scared” even when going up against bigger-framed scorers such as Orlando’s Desmond Bane and Paolo Banchero.

 Edgecombe oozed similar confidence while describing his collection of highlight plays.

-Such as when he told himself to “get to the rim somehow” while handling the ball in the open floor in the first half, and he spun into the conversion once he heard the whistle blow.
-Or when he got called for taunting after powering through Orlando’s Jalen Suggs for another finish, saying he tried to tell referee Tony Brothers that his momentum simply carried him forward but Brothers “wasn’t buying it.”
+Such as when he told himself to “get to the rim somehow” while handling the ball in the open floor in the first half and he spun into the conversion once he heard the whistle blow.
+Or when he got called for taunting in the second quarter after powering through Orlando’s Jalen Suggs for another finish, saying he tried to tell referee Tony Brothers that his momentum simply carried him forward, but Brothers “wasn’t buying it.”

-Or when, with the Sixers protecting a late lead, he took a fantastic bounce pass from Drummond and muscled it through Wendell Carter Jr. and flexed in celebration.
+Or when, with the Sixers protecting a late lead, he took a fantastic bounce pass from Drummond, muscled it through Wendell Carter Jr., and flexed in celebration.

 Nearly six months after Nurse expressed zero hesitation about immediately inserting Edgecombe into the starting lineup for a win-now team, the coach also was not worried about how the 20-year-old would handle the postseason environment.